gotuna/docs/content/docs/basics/session.md

 ```

 ## Using the session
-First, you need to setup a session for the authenticated user.
-After successful
+First, you need to initialize a session for the authenticated user.
-authentication, your UserRepository will return a User object which you can
+After successful authentication, your `UserRepository` will return a `User` object
-use to get the user ID and initialize the session:
+which you can use to get the user ID and initialize the session:
 ```
 func handlerLogin(app App) http.Handler {
 	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {